 African Wildlife: The Big 5

-The most iconic African wildlife are certainly the Big 5.
+The most iconic African wildlife is certainly the Big 5.
 If you’re heading on your first wildlife safari, you’re probably hoping to check these sightings off your bucket list.
 But what exactly does “Big 5” mean?
 They aren’t necessarily Africa’s largest animals or the most famous.
 The term “Big 5” is actually taken from hunting terminology—they’re the most dangerous African game to meet on foot.

 These incredible animals are certainly impressive to see in the wild.
 Words truly can’t describe the adrenaline, mystery, wonder, and connection with nature that comes with seeing African wildlife up close in its natural habitat.
 When you’re on safari, you may be staying in luxurious accommodations, but you can’t forget that you’re entering nature’s domain.
 This is truly a wild world.